top of page

 Jan.
 2023

 Funded multiple Struggle Well training sessions.
 The two day training sessions are tailored specifically for First Responders.
 The training provides tools to identify, manage and address mental health struggles and promote emotional well-being.
-Co-funded with Boulder Crest Foundation, this grant provided training for over 250 local First Responders during the first few months of 2023, with additional training sessions being scheduled.
+Co-funded with Boulder Crest Foundation, this grant provided training for over 415 local First Responders throughout 2023.

 $5,000